x-systems/phlex-data/docs/references.rst

 .. php:attr:: link

-    What should we pass into owner->ref() to get through to this reference.
+    What should we pass into owner->getTheirEntity() to get through to this reference.
     Each reference has a unique identifier, although it's stored in Model's elements as '#ref-xx'.